pressjitsu/pageviews/readme.txt

 Pageviews is a simple and lightweight views counter for your WordPress posts and pages.
 It is based on JavaScript and is compatible with all caching plugins, proxies and complex setups.
 Pageviews works with a hosted processing service, and performs extremely well under high-traffic and on sites with large amounts of content.

+**Don't start from scratch!** Import existing numbers from Google Analytics and other services with [Pageviews Sync](https://pageviews.io/sync/).

 = Features =

 * Display the number of times a post or page has been viewed